How to Deal With Your Emotions

 COACHING NOTES:

-Do you harbour some kind of resentment toward your parents for the way you were raised?
+1. Do you harbour any resentment toward your parents for the way you were raised?
 Or can you see that they did the best they could according to their level of consciousness?

-"In a very subtle way, you felt isolated and separate."
+2. "In a very subtle way, you felt isolated and separate."
 Are you familiar with that feeling?
-If we have carried it around for most of our lives, we may not even recognize it.
+If you have carried it around for most of your life, you may not even recognize it.

-Notice, today, the lack of presence in your interaction with people.
+3. Notice, today, the lack of presence in your interaction with people.
 Is anyone giving you their undivided attention, really listening and seeing you deeply?
 And how present are you with those you meet today?
+Just notice.

 2. Reservoirs of Repressed Emotions